MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

 ---
-title: Advanced troubleshooting Windows boot problems with LiveRE tool
+title: Advanced troubleshooting Windows startup problems with LiveRE tool
 description: Learn to troubleshoot by using the LiveRE tool when Windows does't start.
 author: Deland-Han
 ms.author: delhan